womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Virtual Decentralised P2P Crowd Funding White Paper

-This is a Virtual Decentralised P2P Donation Based Funding Community.
+This is a Virtual Decentralised Peer To Peer Donation Based Funding Community.

 A: DEFITIONS: